 Your skin also needs a good, well balanced diet to be clear and attractive.
 If you drink lots of water (2 litres per day) and eat a light diet of fish, white meat, vegetables, salads, wholegrains and fruits, you will help your skin.
 Diets with lots of sugar, sweet things, fizzy drinks, fatty things, bread, cakes and carbohydrates make your stomach feel full, but clog your digestive system and do not give your body the Vitamins and Minerals it needs to be healthy.

-Probiotics help to restore any yeast imbalances.
+Probiotics with a wide variety of beneficial bacteria help to restore any yeast imbalances.
 If you have had had persistent candida or thrush, foot fungus etc you may have a yeast imbalance too.

 5. Give up Smoking